Abdullah-Al-Akash/all-countries-university/README.md

 # all-countries-university

 <h2>Hello!</h2>
-<p>Today I have create a website which is related about all world universities, wow! something interesting ?
+<p>Today I have created a website which is related about all world universities, wow! something interesting ?
 Yeah!
         Really its very interesting topic, so lets discuss about the website and website technology.</p>
 <h6>Firs, I like to say that I have used a API for load some data like university name, university domain and also
         country name.
 In this website there is a beautiful search field where -</h6>